Carmen Sandiego (character): Animation

 Efforts were made at least once, in 2006, to produce a film featuring the character, possibly starring Sandra Bullock as the titular thief.
 In 2011 and 2012, there was talk that Jennifer Lopez would play the titular thief.

 The 2019 Netflix animated series presents an intimate look into Carmen Sandiego's past where viewers not only follow her escapades but also learn her origins.
 Her backstory was that she was an orphan from Buenos Aires taken in and raised by V.I.L.E. at their secret Canary Islands headquarters.
 When she learns the truth, she turns on them and seeks to undo their thievery.
 Gina Rodriguez is the voice of the character for the series.

 Cultural impact

-Despite being loosely based on the Brazilian singer and actress Carmen Miranda, Carmen Sandiego is commonly considered to be of Hispanic descent.
+Though her name is loosely based on the Brazilian singer and actress Carmen Miranda, Carmen Sandiego is commonly considered to be of Hispanic descent.
 Carmen Sandiego is cited as having a major "cultural impact [on] Latin American girls" in particular.
 Martel states that "Sandiego has a particular impact on girls...because she was a symbol of cultural rebellion.
-She is the first major American pop culture example of a mischievous yet beloved hero who also happens to be both a woman and a [Hispanic] American."
+She is the first major American pop culture example of a mischievous yet beloved hero who also happens to be both a woman and a Latin American."
 Julie M. Rodriguez of Care2 said: "There are so few examples of what a competent, successful Latina woman looks like in the media – and it’s wonderful to realize that, even in the infancy of the video game industry, there was at least one game working to remedy that problem".